Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Experiments

 \emph{Stealthiness of triggers:} For BALD-scene, it manipulates the LLMs' behavior by constructing abstract scenarios without injecting any semantically inconsistent words, which thus does not lead to any user-detectable anomaly behaviors in benign cases.
 In contrast, BALD-word and BALD-RAG inject the predefined uncommon word trigger for attacks, which can potentially impair the performance of the benign models and get detected by the end users due to semantic inconsistency.
-We utilize the ICL-based optimization to improve this, and as shown by the BDR metrics in Table~\ref{tab:main_results}, our refined word triggers have a very limited impact on the benign model, showing high stealthiness.
+We utilize the ICL-based optimization to improve this, and as shown by the BDR in Table~\ref{tab:main_results}, our refined word triggers have a very limited impact on the benign model, showing high stealthiness.
+We also discuss if the trigger can be detected by outlier detection defense in RQ7 as another piece of evidence to show the stealthiness of the triggers.

 \emph{Stealthiness of backdoor fine-tuned models:} To ensure the stealthiness of backdoor fine-tuned models, the models should still perform well on benign inputs.
-The Acc in Table~\ref{tab:main_results} shows that the word triggers (in BALD-word and BALD-RAG) merely impact the poisoned models' performance on benign data, where the performance degradation is close to 0\% averaged on three models.
+Table~\ref{tab:main_results} shows that the word triggers merely impact the poisoned models' performance on benign data.
 The model fine-tuned by BALD-scene can be falsely triggered in benign scenarios occasionally due to the nature of the scenario trigger.
-Nonetheless, the BALD-scene fine-tuned model still significantly outperforms the original models by \textasciitilde 56.5\% in Highway dataset and \textasciitilde 23.8\% in nuScenes dataset, respectively.
+Nonetheless, the BALD-scene fine-tuned model still significantly outperforms the original models.